mumrah/mumrah.github.com/_posts/2013-01-26-latex-listings.md

 ## {{ page.title }}

 A few weeks ago, I was enlisted to write an article for [Software Developer's Journal](http://sdjournal.org/) on Hadoop.
-The article won't go to press for a few weeks still, but that's not what we're here to talk about.
+I wrote a fair bit of source code for the article that I wanted to include as inline listings.
+The specifics of the article aren't important (I'll talk about it later maybe), and that's not what we're here to talk about anyways (see title).

 As part of delivering my article, the editor wanted images of my source code - as in screenshots.
 How awful, I thought, but I am of the mind that if you're going to do something, you may as well do it right.